 The Ross Research Computing team provides support for the empirical research needs of faculty and PhD students at the Ross School of Business.
 Services include assistance with the following:

 - Programming for data retrieval and statistical analysis

-The research computing environment consists of several high-performance servers in a grid configuration running Red Hat Enterprise Linux.
+The Research Computing (RC) environment consists of several high-performance servers in a grid configuration running Red Hat Enterprise Linux.
 These systems are designed to run computationally intensive numerical calculations as well as large scale statistical applications.
-All nodes are connected to the Business School main network and, in turn, to desktop computers located in offices here, at home, and around the world.
+All nodes are connected to the Ross School's main network and, in turn, to desktop computers located in offices here, at home, and around the world.

 Available software includes mathematical and statistical software, compilers and development tools, and internet tools.